Design optimisation of piezoelectric energy harvesters for bridge infrastructure: PEH Modeling

 Next, equations (\ref{SistEq-1}) and (\ref{SistEq-2}) can be represented in modal coordinates and normalised by the reduced mass matrix resulting in a reduced-order system

 where

-Note that the new stiffness and damping matrices, $\textbf{k}_o$ and $\textbf{c}_o$ (equation \ref{mass_stiff_MOR}), are now defined in terms of the undamped natural frequencies $\omega_i$ and the damping ratios $\zeta_i$ associated to the modes of interest $\{i=1,...,K\}$.
+Note that the new stiffness and damping matrices, $\textbf{k}_o$ and $\textbf{c}_o$ (equation (\ref{mass_stiff_MOR})), are now defined in terms of the undamped natural frequencies $\omega_i$ and the damping ratios $\zeta_i$ associated to the modes of interest $\{i=1,...,K\}$.

-The voltage generated by the piezoelectric devices comes from the solution of the system of differential equations given by equations (\ref{SistEq-1R}) and (\ref{SistEq-2R}).
-This system of equations is solved adopting an explicit Runge-Kutta method, i.e. Dormand-Prince method \cite{DORMAND198019}, and employing an acceleration record as excitation.
-Ultimately, the procedure allows to efficiently estimate (by considering only a small subset of vibration modes) the time history of the generated voltage given a known excitation.
+The voltage generated by the piezoelectric devices is obtained from the solution of the system of differential equations given by equations (21) and (22).
+The system of differential equations can be written in its state-space representation as

+Simulink \verb!ode45! solver is used to solve this equation, from which it is possible to estimate the generated voltage time history $v_p(t)$ employing an acceleration record as excitation.
+The built-in function \verb!ode45! is based on an explicit Runge-Kutta (RK) method, i.e. Dormand-Prince method \cite{DORMAND198019}.
+It combines the Runge-Kutta fourth and fifth order method and uses variable step size at each iteration to achieve the desired accuracy.
+Ultimately, the procedure allows to efficiently estimate (by considering only a small subset of vibration modes) the time history of the generated voltage for a given excitation.